 Hose safety cable chokers significantly reduce the hazards of an unchecked pressurized hose during a connection failure.
 Cable chokers are designed for hose applications where a pressure rating beyond the hose whip checks is required.
 These safety restraints can withstand several thousand pounds of pressure (dependent on cable and hose diameter) and are tagged with their fluid and gas (air) ratings.
 The unique design utilizes a nylon spool at each loop-end that allows the cable choker to cinch tighter around an unchecked hose.
 This not only holds the hose in place, but can also significantly decrease or stop flow completely until the pressure can be relieved at its source.

 Hose safety cable chokers range from 3/32 cable up to 1/2 inch cable, for a hose (inside diameter) range from 1/4 inch through 8 inch.
-Custom cables can be fabricated to your specific application for increased pressure rating, abrasion resistance, or the connection of varying sizes of hose.
+Custom cables can be fabricated to your specific application for increased pressure rating, abrasion resistance, and unique hose to equipment configurations.
 See the PDF link below for standard sizes and pressure ratings.
 Air and other compressed gases are rated at 1/2 pressure rating of fluid such as water or hydraulic oil.